Skip to main content

 • Gum irritation or recession: Persistent whitening, redness, or visible gum loss in the same pouch location.
 Stop using that spot immediately.

-• Nicotine dependence escalation: Craving intensifies daily; withdrawal symptoms worsen; unable to go even 30 minutes without a pouch.
+• Nicotine dependence escalation: craving intensifies, withdrawal worsens, or you feel unable to go even short periods without a pouch.
 Consider professional cessation support.

 When to See a Doctor